Posts belonging to Category Data Recovery

 As a data recovery professional I should know more than anyone the importance of backing up files.
 But I am now going to make an admission: as I write this, neither my personal laptop at home, nor any of my family’s computers, are adequately backed up.
 Why on earth did I allow this to happen? […]

-London Data Recovery
+Categories: Backing up, Data Recovery

 We are sometimes asked whether we have a London office where hard drives can be delivered for recovery.
 At present, however, we only have offices in Cambridge, approximately 1 hour from London by car or train.
 We receive hard drives both in person and by post – when sending drives to us by post, we […]